Wednesday, September 4, 1968

 The “Hey Jude” film premiered on September 8, 1968, on the television show “Frost On Saturday“, hosted by David Frost.

 David Frost was in the studio that day to film some segments, creating the illusion of a live recording for the audience during the broadcast.
-This also served as a clever ruse to circumvent The Musicians’ Union’s ban on lip-syncing.
-To this end, only The Beatles’ lead and backing vocals were recorded live and layered over the pre-recorded track vocals to prevent errors.
+This also served as a nice trick to circumvent The Musicians’ Union’s ban on lip-syncing.
+To this end, only the final singalong was live, all the rest (vocals and instruments) was mimed.

 Three versions of “Hey Jude” were captured on film, with the end result film being an edit of the first and third takes.